ibm-cloud-architecture/dba-onboarding-automation/README.md

     * Business Automation Workflow (BAW) on VMs or OpenShift
         Note: only necessary for the last lab step to launch a process from a document

+Note:
+1. Please note that this has not been fully tested on non-SaaS environments - there may be slight differences in the setup.
+For example, specify object CONTENT instead of OS1.
+1. It is recommend to clone this GitHub repository rather than individually copying each asset that is required to import into your environment.

 ### Deploy the artifacts

 1. Determine your credentials